 My sister-in-law, Kari, thinks “Osaka-To-Me” is “heinous” and “beyond hideous.”
-My other sister-in-law, Robin, a Mad Libs veteran, declares the color to be “butt ugly.”
+My other sister-in-law, Robin, declares the color to be “butt ugly.”

-I don’t like to be blindsided like that, so I launched an investigation.
-With the power of Google, I tracked down some nail polish experts.
+I don’t like to be blindsided, so I tracked down some nail polish experts.

-“I give you credit for really going there,” the All Lacquered Up blogger says, “You certainly don’t half ass it.”
+“I give you credit for really going there,” she says.
+“You certainly don’t half ass it.”